BeastieKit/moist/README.md

 ## Limitations
 This is a shim for 1.35.0 version of libstd.
 That's just because 1.35.0 is the latest version of Rust for FreeBSD that has pre-built components like RLS.

-Once I confirm this actually works I will tart work on making is available for current stable rust.
+Once I confirm this actually works I will start work on making is available for current stable rust.